Switching to a remote working arrangement will change collaboration as you know it in your firm.

 It was hard enough to develop communication, employee engagement, and other values that help your employees do their best work while working from the office.
 Changing to a work-from-home arrangement can seem like you are losing your grip on the firm you’ve worked so hard to build.

-But collaboration is more effective in remote accounting firms than you imagine.
+But collaboration is more effective in virtual accounting firms than you imagine.
 And knowing what to do can make building a collaborative remote accounting firm a breeze.

 When Christi was forced to close her office, her entire firm “came flooding down her shoulders.”
 Her teammates could not access what they needed to work from home.
 Collaboration was at rock bottom.